quiltdata/t4/docs/API Reference/Package.md

 __Returns__

-the top hash as a string
+The top hash as a string.

 ## Package.dump(self, writable\_file)  {#Package.dump}